DanielCLarsen/RouteOptimizer/README.md

 # Route Optimizer
 ## How to run the demo:
-- Input apikey in route-optimizer-frontend/.env
+- Input apikey in route-optimizer-frontend/.env (instead of "x")
-- Input apikey in route-optimizer-backend/appsettings.json
+- Input apikey in route-optimizer-backend/appsettings.json (instead of "x")
 - Run route-optimizer-backend with "dotnet run" f.example
 - Run route-optimizer-frontend with "npm start"
 - Input a few addresses - pressing enter to add the address is possible